hajnalben/ClickableRequires/README.md

 ## Description
 Open the required javascript files with a mouseclick as you are doing it in another IDEs.
-The implementation of the file search is based on the Node.js's documentation.
+The implementation of the file search is based on the specification of require function in Node.js.

 > https://nodejs.org/api/modules.html#modules_all_together

+> :sunglasses:  Now ES6 import statements are supported as well. :sunglasses:

 ## Installation
 * clone the repository into Sublime Packages folder
 * install through Package Control: `ClickableRequires`

 ## Usage
-You can hover on any `require('module-name')` statement to open a pop-up with in-app link to the file.
+You can hover on any `require('module-name')` or `import module from 'module'` statements to open a pop-up with in-app link to the file.
 For core node modules the online documentation will be opened in the browser.
 If the file is from node_modules then also an npm link to the package will be displayed.